Fernanda Montenegro: Stage and television career

 The following year, Montenegro returned to primetime drama, taking on the female lead role in Belíssima (2006), which also offered a backstage view to Brazilian Fashion Industry, only in a much more earnest and cruel perspective than in her previous work As Filhas da Mãe (2001).
 Starring as the shrewd calculating villainess, Bia Falcão, Montenegro was applauded by critics and audiences alike, delivering a solid, sophisticated performance while handling an unapologetic, uncharismatic character, whose story twist was pivotal to the development of the main plot.
-For this portrayal, Montenegro finally won her first Contigo Award for Best Actress, and also her fourth Best Actress in Television Award by the São Paulo Association of Art Critics.
+For this portrayal, Montenegro finally won her first Contigo Award for Best Actress, and also her fourth Best Actress in Television Award by the São Paulo Art Critics Association.

 Following her streak of well-received roles, Montenegro returned to television in 2008, taking a supporting role, as Dona Iraci, in the critically and publicly acclaimed primetime mini-Series Queridos Amigos, based on the book "Aos Amigos", by Portuguese novelist Maria Adelaide Amaral, an ensemble piece that tells a fictional reconstitution of personal experiences of Amaral and a group of close friends, set during a moment of political turbulence in the Brazilian transition from a military dictatorship to a democratic regime.

 In 2010, she starred in the telenovela Passione, where she played Beth Gouveia.

 In 2012, Montenegro starred in the latest episode of the miniseries As Brasileiras as an actress without much talent named Mary Torres.
 Determined to make the success they have always dreamed, Mary ends vontando television to revive his career.

 In Sweet Mother, she plays Dona Picucha, an 85-year-old widow who confronts life with good humor and who knows how to take advantage of all the difficulties she face. “‘Sweet Mother’ has one foot in reality and the other in fantasy.
 The reality of a country of youths where there are more and more old people and many doubts about how to deal with them.
 The fantasy of the comedy, the music, the poetry which become a believable reality.
 Picucha is 85 years old and still does not know what she wants to be when she grows up.
 I don't either,” Fernanda said.
 Montenegro was awarded for her role, and became the first Brazilian actress to win an Emmy Award.
 She would return to play the same character, now in the TV series of the same name, which was aired in 2014 by Globo.
 She was again nominated for an Emmy in 2015, and the series was awarded Best Comedy at the 43rd International Emmy Awards Gala.

 In 2013, at age 85 years, Montenegro returns to television in the remake of Saramandaia.

-In the same year, Montenegro had participated in the cast of the telenovela Babilônia, written by Gilberto Braga, in the role of Teresa, a homosexual lawyer who maintains a relationship with the character Nathalia Timberg, Estela.
+In the same year, Montenegro had participated in the cast of the telenovela Babilônia, written by Gilberto Braga, in the role of Teresa, a lesbian lawyer who maintains a relationship with the character Nathalia Timberg, Estela.